From Pacific breeze 🇺🇸 to Nordic freeze 🇸🇪 I design thoughtful, holistic experiences at Spotify alongside exceptional peeps ©‘25

 Hello ◓ Bonjour ◓ Ciao ◓ Nǐ hǎo ◓ Konnichiwa ◓ Hallo ◓ Merhaba ◓ Salaam ◓ Olá ◓

-The act of curation – adding to playlists & Your Library – is one of Spotify’s core retention drivers.
-In 2022 we set out to establish a unified system of curation actions that would signal clear intent to our personalization models and scale to both new and existing audio formats.
+Curation – adding to playlists & Your Library – is a key retention driver for Spotify.
+In 2022, we set out to create a unified system of curation actions that would clearly signal intent to our personalization models and seamlessly adapt to both new and existing audio formats.

 Duration